-- 1. Build a personal knowledge of constructivist theory as a means for understanding principles of learning and how learning takes place, especially during the early years.
-[ECE 2.a.6] - 2.
+- 1. Begin to build a personal knowledge of constructivist theory as a means for understanding principles of learning and how learning takes place, especially during the early years.
+[ECE 2.a.5] [ECE 2.a.6] - 2.
 Develop techniques of the clinical interview method through which children's thinking is revealed.
 [ECE 2.a.5] [ECE 2.a 7] [NAEYC 4.1.2] - 3.
-Demonstrate knowledge of the structure of natural learning as a basis for instruction and construct schemes for identifying primary realms of knowledge.
+Demonstrate an initial understanding of the structure of natural learning as a basis for instruction and construct schemes for identifying primary realms of knowledge.
 [ECE 2 a 1] - 4.
 Integrate realms of knowledge with the nature of the learner.
 [ECE 2.a.6] - 5.
-Apply realms of knowledge to specific content areas.
+Begin to apply realms of knowledge to specific content areas.
 [ECE 2.a.7] - 6.
-Demonstrate knowledge of how autonomy and social interaction provide methods of motivating children to learn including interests and everyday experiences, setting realistic goals and fostering self-esteem.[NAEYC 1.1, 1.2] - 7.
-Demonstrate knowledge of techniques and instruments for observing, recording and assessing behavior, development and learning.
+Demonstrate an initial understanding of how autonomy and social interaction provide methods of motivating children to learn including interests and everyday experiences, setting realistic goals and fostering self-esteem.[NAEYC 1.1, 1.2] - 7.
+Demonstrate an initial understanding of techniques and instruments for observing, recording and assessing behavior, development and learning.
 [ECE 2.a.4] [NAEYC 4.1.2]